 The most effective way to reduce indoor air pollution is to remove or reduce the source of contamination.
 Get a quick glimpse of some of the most important ways to protect the air in your home by touring the Indoor Air Quality (IAQ) House.
 Check other tips for healthier air in your home.

 Radon gas is the second leading cause of lung cancer after smoking.
 Radon is a naturally occurring gas found in the ground throughout the world.
 Most homes that are in contact with the ground will contain some amount of radon gas.
 The only way to know the level of radon is to test for radon in indoor places.
-To learn more about Radon check the FAQs.
+To learn more about Radon check the Radon Test Challenge webpage.